shijiuchen/shijiuchen.github.io/_pages/about.md

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->
 <!-- I received my B.S. degree in software engineering from Dalian University of Technology, Dalian, in 2019.
 I am currently a Ph.D. candidate in the Department of COmpute Science and Engineering of Shanghai Jiao Tong University, Shanghai
 My research interests include Cloud Native, Microservice Resource Management, Cross-region Task Scheduling, etc. -->
-+ I am a Fourth-year Compute Science Ph.D. candidate at Emerging Parallel Computer Center (EPCC), Shanghai Jiao Tong University, advised by Prof. Quan Chen and Prof. Minyi Guo.
++ I am a Fourth-year Compute Science Ph.D. candidate at [Emerging Parallel Computer Center (EPCC)](http://epcc.sjtu.edu.cn/) , Shanghai Jiao Tong University, advised by [Prof. Quan Chen](https://www.cs.sjtu.edu.cn/~chen-quan/) and [Prof. Minyi Guo](https://cs.sjtu.edu.cn/~guo-my/).
 + I received my B.S. degree in software engineering from Dalian University of Technology in 2019.
-+ My research interests include Cloud Native, Microservice Resource Management, Cross-region Task Scheduling, etc.
++ My research interests include： Cloud Native, Microservice Resource Management, Cross-region Task Scheduling, etc.
 + Tel: +8619821288336, Email: shijiuchen@sjtu.edu.cn

 Publications